UFC 237: Namajunas vs. Andrade: Predictions & Analysis

 A few statistical edges stand out.
 Staropoli throws significantly more leather — a 2.3 sig. strike per minute gap.
 Alves is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Staropoli has tighter striking defense, making opponents miss more often.

 The Pick: Laureano Staropoli over Thiago Alves.
-We're leaning Staropoli here at 68%, a solid but not overwhelming edge.
-Notably, the betting market has Staropoli at 48% implied while our model sees 68% — a 21-point disagreement that could signal value.
+The model is firm on this one: Staropoli at 75%.
+Notably, the betting market has Staropoli at 48% implied while our model sees 75% — a 28-point disagreement that could signal value.

 Irene Aldana vs Bethe Correia